shadawck/getdep/README.md

 ## Note
-You need to have the package management system, you make a request for, installed on you system.
+You must have the package management system, which you are requesting, installed on your system.